DoctorKhan/The-Social-Game-Book/src/30_part/220_reality_whirlpool.md

 * **The Relationship Conflict Whirlpool:** A hollow, sinking feeling appears when your partner uses a certain tone.
 Your mind supplies the narrative: "They don't respect me."
 The thought deepens the feeling of being hurt, which makes the "disrespect" interpretation feel certain.
 You're now experiencing "relationship problems."

-**The whirlpool's greatest trick is convincing you it's not a whirlpool—it's just reality.** The practices below are designed to break this spell by severing the automatic link between thought and feeling, causing the whirlpool to lose its energy and dissolve.
+**The whirlpool's greatest trick is convincing you that this temporary emotional storm represents permanent reality.** The practices below are designed to break this spell by severing the automatic link between thought and feeling, causing the whirlpool to lose its energy and dissolve.

 ---